byzheng/my-website/content/project/2014-csc-htp.md

 date = "2014-10-20"
 draft = false
 # Project title.
-title = "High throughput phenotyping"
+title = "CSC 2014: High throughput phenotyping"

 # Project summary to display on homepage.
 summary = "Development of new algorithm to characterize canopy development of crop"